kaku2015/WeatherAlarmClock/README.md

 ---------------
 The code was written as an introduction to Android a few years ago, so it was written badly for reference only.

+This project has stopped maintenance!
+Dasbiswajit will continue to maintain: https://github.com/dasbiswajit/WeatherAlarmClock

 ### Prohibited for commercial use!!

 Contact me